• Skip to primary navigation

 Academic Success Program

-Regents’ Scholarship recipients are required to participate in an Academic Success Program, which in the College of Agriculture and Sciences involves completing all of the following within their first two semesters at A&M:
+Regents’ Scholarship recipients are required to participate in an Academic Success Program, which in the College of Agriculture and Sciences (AGLS) involves completing all of the following within their first two semesters at A&M:

 Fall semester